Siriwasan/bdms-registry/README.md

 | Id      | Registry                      | Published         |
 |---------|-------------------------------|-------------------|
 | ACSx290 | STS Adult Cardiac Surgery 2.9 | February 13, 2017 |

+## BUG

+1. remove validators when hide but cannot restore the old one.